 To fly a microlight aircraft you need a National Private Pilots Licence (NPPL), with ‘Microlight’ type rating.
 This is gained by doing a microlight course with a qualified instructor at a microlight school, in accordance with a CAA (Civil Aviation Authority) syllabus of training and requires a minimum of 25 hours flying time.

 The requirements to get the microlight licence are:

-- minimum of 25 hours total flying time including 10 hours solo
+- a minimum of 25 hours total flying time including 10 hours solo

 - an oral exam